hk-15/ShipIt-DotNetCore/README.md

 - pgAdmin, a graphical tool for managing and developing your databases
 - StackBuilder, a package manager for downloading and installing additional PostgreSQL tools and drivers.
 Stackbuilder includes management, integration, migration, replication, geospatial, connectors and other tools.

+Create a new Login/Group Role and set a password, then go to the Privileges tab and make sure `Can login?` and `Create databases?` are both enabled.

-Create 2 new postgres databases in pgAdmin - one for the main program and one for our test database.
-Set the owner of the main database to `postgres`.
+Then, create 2 new postgres databases in pgAdmin - one for the main program and one for our test database.
+Set the owner as the new role you have just added.

 Ask a team member for a dump of the production databases to create and populate your tables.

-Import the Database backup by right-clicking the main database in pgAdmin and selecting `Restore`.
+Import the dump by right-clicking each database in pgAdmin and selecting `Restore`.
 Change the format to `Plain` and select the dump file.
-Then, change the owner of the main database to an owner with a password (the program won't run otherwise).
+Then, for each database, you will need to right-click each table and go to Properties and set the owner to the new role you created.

 Then for each of the projects, add a `.env` file at the root of the project.
 That file should contain a property named `POSTGRES_CONNECTION_STRING`.